OUR BOOK CLUBS

 COST: $12 (includes a glass of red or white wine or sparkling water on arrival)

-CONVENOR: Emilie
+CONVENOR: Rose

-OUR NEXT BOOK CLUB DATE: Thursday May 23rd 2024
+OUR NEXT BOOK CLUB DATE: Wednesday May 14, 2025

 If you are interested in receiving book club updates, please sign up to the newsletter below.